 - If you want to find a loan without credit checks, consider using a title loan, credit union or bridging loan whereby eligibility is based more on collateral than your credit score

 A credit check is a process carried out by most lenders offering short term loans and personal loans – which offers a fast overview of someone’s personal credit history including how well they have paid other loans, credit cards and other regular payments.

 Lenders are able to access this information by paying a small fee to the companies who run a credit check, known as credit reference bureaus, and these firms hold all of this information on US citizens and update it in real-time.
 There are three bureaus in the US: Experian, Equifax and TransUnion.

 Offering this information in real-time is key, since this means that any time you apply for a loan, that the information is updated and based on today’s financial situation and not from a week or month ago when your situation might have been different.

 If the credit check meets the criteria of the lender, they may be happy to approve your loan.
 But if the credit check comes back and shows a history of missed payments and outstanding debt, this could be a sign that the borrower is high-risk and not the right person to lend to.

 Why Would I Search for a No Credit Check Loan?

 The search term ‘no credit check loans’ is very popular for the millions of Americans who are declined a loan every year because of their poor credit history.
-If you have missed payments for loans and other financial obligations in the past, this will reflect negatively on your credit score and eventually you could end up with a bad credit score (for more information see bad credit loans online).
+If you have missed payments for loans and other financial obligations in the past, this will reflect negatively on your credit score and eventually you could end up with a bad credit score (for more information see bad credit loans online with guaranteed approval).

 So, many people search specifically for ‘no credit check loans’ or ‘no credit loans’ because they do not want to be turned down just because of their credit scores.
 Hopefully if they can find lenders or providers that do not take credit scores into account, they can access the loan they need, whether it is for $500, $1,000 or more.